-k-LLMs adds consensus and field-level likelihoods to OpenAI-compatible extraction.
+k-LLMs adds consensus and field-level likelihoods to the OpenAI SDK.

 Run K independent generations on the same prompt, align structured outputs, and reconcile every field into one parsed result with measurable uncertainty.